 Law Enforcement Officers Safety Act

-We offer free LEOSA Qualification / Recertification services for both active and retired Kentucky law enforcement professionals.
+We offer LEOSA Qualification / Re-certification services for both active and retired Kentucky law enforcement professionals.

 Kentucky Concealed Carry Deadly Weapon Instructor-Trainer #6642

-I have all of the required forms and information you need.
+I have all of the required forms and information you will need.

 FAQ on the amendments to the Law Enforcement Officers Safety Act

 See this link also: Does the LEOSA Carry Law Apply to You?

 1. Does the agency who qualifies me need to make a record of the make, model, caliber, or serial number of the firearm I qualify with?